dhruvja/arweave-fetch/README.md

 First the offset and size of the tx is fetched at `https://arweave.net/tx/{tx_id}/offset`.
-Then the chunks are fetched at `https://arweave.net/chunk/{offset}` The offset is subtracted by the size of the chunk and is continued until the last chunk is obtained.
+Then the chunks are fetched at `https://arweave.net/chunk/{offset}` The offset is subtracted by the size of the complete file and the chunks are obtained by adding the size of each chunk to the offset until the last chunk is obtained.

 ## Run the program